-Susan Carruthers is a Professor of History at Rutgers University-Newark, where she has taught since 2002.
+Susan Carruthers is a professor in American Studies at the University of Warwick, where she has taught since 2017.
 Her work focuses on representations of war and the ways in which individuals, and societies more broadly, make sense of conflict and its aftermath.
 She is the author of several books, including The Good Occupation, The Media at War, Cold War Captives and Winning Hearts and Minds.
 Her expertise in the media and war, cold war culture, and colonial counterinsurgency spans the twentieth and twenty-first centuries.

 Waged for a just cause and culminating in total victory, World War II was America’s “good war.”
 Yet for millions of GIs overseas, the war did not end with Germany and Japan’s surrender.
 The Good Occupation chronicles America’s transition from wartime combatant to postwar occupier, by exploring the intimate thoughts and feelings of the ordinary servicemen and women who participated—often reluctantly—in the difficult project of rebuilding nations they had so recently worked to destroy.